cysouw/diathesis/text/c01_introduction.md

 - In a clause alternation **both alternants are monoclausal**, i.e. both alternants contain a single main predicate.
 For German, the main argument for monoclausality will be a phenomenon called 'coherence'.
 - In both alternants, the **main predicate consists of the same lexeme**, i.e both contain the same verb.
-- The **meaning of the verb does not change*** (substantially) between the alternants.
+- The **meaning of the lexical verb does not change*** (substantially) between the alternants.
+- The **meaning/function of the whole clause is different** between the alternants.
+This functional difference is the whole point of having an alternation in the first place.
 - The **lexical roles of the verb do not change** between the alternants.
+Lexical roles are an inherent part of the meaning of a verb and alternations do not change them.
 Note, however, that there might be new roles introduced or some roles might be left unexpressed.
 - A specific clause alternation is only applicable to a restricted set of verbs.
 The list of applicable verbs constitutes the **domain of application** of the alternation.
 Any semantic/syntactic characterisation of these applicable verbs should be seen as a summary of the domain of application, not its definition.

 Clause alternations are widespread when auxiliaries are introduced, like modal *müssen* 'have to' \Next[a], see [@sec:infinitive-mussen].
 Moreover, clause alternation are attested with many different kind of marking, like the verb particle *auf* marking completeness of the action \Next[b], see [@sec:prepositions-accusative-antipassive], or the somewhat mysterious 'free' reflexive *sich* with verbs like *ansehen* 'look at' \Next[c], see [@sec:reflexive-free-dative-sich-accusative].
 Arguably, the special word order in German subordinate clauses (viz. the finite verb occurs clause-final) can also be considered to be a clause alternation.